James4Ever0/notes/Infiniband.md

 Get most out of cheap 40G network cards (like HP 544FLR-QSFP 40G with PCI-E adaptor card)

-Use `ipoib` to configure high speed intranet networks.
+Use `ipoib` to configure high speed intranet networks, and share NAS to other computers.